andrewinsheffield/kit-cae-3.0/GlyphColoringChanges.md

   invisible to the shader.
-Authoring the primvar directly on the composed Gprim descendant removes any dependence on inheritance or instancing behavior; the trade-off is 32 rprims per operator instead of one (fine in practice because the multi-Gprim guard keeps each prototype small).
+Authoring the primvar directly on the composed Gprim descendant removes any dependence on inheritance or instancing behavior; the trade-off is 32 rprims per operator instead of one (fine in practice because the single-Gprim rule keeps each prototype small).

-**Custom template rule.** The picked template must resolve to a single Gprim. `_author_prototype_geometry` accepts either a `UsdGeom.Gprim` directly or a scope with exactly one Gprim descendant, and rejects anything else with a message naming the offending descendants.
+**Custom template rule.** The picked template must resolve to a single Gprim. `_author_prototype_geometry` accepts either a `UsdGeom.Gprim` directly or a scope with exactly one Gprim descendant (which is resolved down to that Gprim before cloning).
+Anything else raises with a message naming the offending descendants.
 This prevents the pathology where a scope (e.g. EDEM `ParticleTypes`) composes multiple sub-Gprims under each Xform and every particle draws every child at every instance point.

 At operator execution time (`write_glyph_display_color`), each instance is assigned to a prototype bin based on its normalised field value: